top of page

 JACOB'S TROUBLE

-One of many Biblical prophecies that the Churches of God believe is yet to be fulfilled is found in Jeremiah chapter 30, and referred to as "Jacob's trouble" in verse seven.
-As aspects of the prophecy involve the return of Christ and the setting up of His kingdom, it is generally thought that the entire prophecy is still for the future, but is this true?
+One of many Biblical prophecies that the Churches of God believe is yet to be fulfilled is found in Jeremiah chapter 30 and referred to as "Jacob's trouble" in verse seven.

-As the Scriptures tell us so much about the demise of the nation of Judah, and that a 2520 year period of punishment was going to befall them, we would expect that God would also speak at length about events that would occur when that period of punishment was coming to an end.
+The Scriptures tell us a great deal about this time of punishment of the nation of Judah, so we should expect that God would also predict events that would occur when this period was about to end.

 World War 2 was one of the most pivotal turning points in history.
-It is quite astonishing that it is rarely mentioned in the Churches of God in relation to prophecy, especially seeing all the tribes of Israel were involved in this greatest of all wars.
+It is astonishing that it is rarely mentioned in the Churches of God in relation to prophecy, especially since all the tribes of Israel were involved in this greatest of all wars.

-The Holocaust is sometimes mentioned, but no one seem to question why Satan was so determined to destroy the Jews, and why he put up such an enormous fight involving some of the most demonic world leaders ever witnessed on the world stage, at that particular moment in history.
+The Holocaust is sometimes mentioned, but no one seems to wonder why Satan was so determined to destroy the Jews at that particular moment in history, and why he put up such an enormous fight, using some of the most demonic leaders ever witnessed on the world stage.
+Clearly he wanted to prevent the prophecies of God from being fulfilled.

-Jer 30:7 says: "Alas!
+Jeremiah 30:7 says: "Alas!
 For that day is great, so that none is like it; and it is the time of Jacob’s trouble, but he shall be saved out of it".
-Israel's original name was Jacob.
-He was the forefather of all the tribes of Israel, so this prophecy involves all of Israel.
+The patriarch Israel's original name was Jacob.
+He was the father of all the tribes of Israel, so this prophecy involves all of physical Israel.

 Verse 8 adds: "I will break the yoke off their necks" (NIV) and "Foreigners shall no more enslave them".

-This could not be speaking about the Jews' return from Babylon, because more national enslavement of the Jews followed after that.
-This can only be speaking about the aftermath of the "seven times", or 2520 years, which came to an end in 1945.
-The chart on the "HOME" page shows that this period ran from 3395AM until 5914AM, which equates to 575BC until 1945AD.
+This cannot be speaking about the Jews' return from Babylon, because more national enslavement of the Jews followed after that.
+This can only be speaking about the aftermath of the "seven times", or 2520 years.
+The chart on the "HOME" page shows that this period ran from 3395AM, when Babylonian king Nebuchadnezzar first conquered Jerusalem, until 5914AM, when WW2 ended, which equates to 575BC until 1945AD.

-No Israelite nation has been enslaved since 1945.
-World War 2, however, led to the death and enslavement of millions of Israelites.
+Indeed, no Israelite nation has been conquered or enslaved since 1945.
+World War 2, however, saw the enslavement of millions of Israelites.
 Those familiar with the British Israel theory know that Great Britain and the USA are descended from Joseph, one of the sons of Israel.
-The descendants of Israel's other sons are mainly found in such countries as France, the Netherlands, Belgium, Denmark, Ireland, Sweden, Norway, Switzerland and, of course, Israel.
-Even though Ireland, Sweden and Switzerland were technically neutral in the war, they also contributed volunteers to the various armies and sustained many casualties.
+The descendants of Israel's other sons are mainly found in democracies such as France, the Netherlands, Belgium, Denmark, Norway, Ireland, Sweden, Switzerland and, of course, Israel.
+The first five countries listed here were conquered by Germany in WW2 and became subject to their tyranny.

 The Wikipedia article on this subject is very insightful, as well as sobering: